apache/mesos/docs/authentication.md

 2. Start the master using the credentials file (assuming the file is `/home/user/credentials`):

-        ./bin/mesos-master.sh --ip=127.0.0.1 --work_dir=/var/lib/mesos --authenticate --authenticate_slaves --credentials=/home/user/credentials
+        ./bin/mesos-master.sh --ip=127.0.0.1 --work_dir=/var/lib/mesos --authenticate --authenticate_agents --credentials=/home/user/credentials

-3. Create another file with a single credential in it (`/home/user/slave_credential`):
+3. Create another file with a single credential in it (`/home/user/agent_credential`):

         {
           "principal": "principal1",
           "secret": "secret1"
         }

-4. Start the slave:
+4. Start the agent:

-        ./bin/mesos-slave.sh --master=127.0.0.1:5050 --credential=/home/user/slave_credential
+        ./bin/mesos-agent.sh --master=127.0.0.1:5050 --credential=/home/user/agent_credential

-5. Your new slave should have now successfully authenticated with the master.
+5. Your new agent should have now successfully authenticated with the master.

 6. You can test out framework authentication using one of the test frameworks provided with Mesos as follows: